 Image credits: Garik Paytyan

 In recent years, girls tend to have a bridal shower.
 During this pre-wedding party, the friends of the bride bring many gifts for her.
 As you see, Armenians try to combine our wedding traditions with European ones.
 Nowadays, the wedding ceremony lasts only one day.
 On the wedding day, the bride's side lays the table and waits for the groom's arrival.
 The groom's side often arrives on luxury wedding cars.
 Then he takes the girl out of the house, and they go to the church.
-Some favorite places are Echmiadzin, Geghard, the churches of Gayane and Hripsime, and many others.
+Some favourite places are Echmiadzin, Geghard, the churches of Gayane and Hripsime, and many others.

 The joyous part of the wedding takes place in a restaurant.
 At the entrance hall, the newlyweds eat a spoon of honey, break a plate, and then enter the restaurant.
 One of the most important traditions is the sequence of toasts.
 Armenians toast to their relatives, parents, and loved ones.
 During the ceremony, the bride dances her wedding dance.
 She also throws her bouquet into the crowd.
 If someone catches it, it typically means that she is the next person to get married.
-The ceremony ends late in the evening with the cutting of the wedding cake and giving flavors to bachelors.
+The ceremony ends late in the evening with the cutting of the wedding cake and giving flavours to bachelors.
 After the wedding, the newlyweds usually leave for the honeymoon.

 As you see, our wedding traditions have changed over time, but some rituals are still relevant.
 However, it is essential to preserve the traditions that are typical only to us so that we can pass them to our generations.